mjhaskell/ubuntu-setup/instructions/install_windows.md

 ### Install Linux
 This is optional if you want to add a Linux partition on the same hard drive where you installed Windows.
-  - Boot into the Ubuntu Live ISO flash drive and open Terminal
+  - Boot into the Linux Live ISO flash drive and open Terminal
   - `lsblk` (figure out which device you want put Linux on)
   - `sudo gdisk /dev/<sda>` (use the device you found)
     - `p` (print - should see the EFI and 3 Windows partitions)